Avoiding a Tax Audit

 Double check your math.
 Math mistakes trigger a tax audit if your numbers don’t add up when the IRS runs them.

 Don’t report recurring losses if at all possible.
 If your business reports a loss three years running, or 2 out of last 5 years, the IRS may reclassify your business as a hobby.
-This means none of your “business” deductions are allowed and you could owe substantial taxes plus interest and penalties.
+This means the IRS disallows your “business” deductions and you could owe substantial taxes plus interest and penalties.

-Pay reasonable shareholder (member) salaries for your industry and in line with your company revenue.
+If you are taxed as a corporation, be sure to pay reasonable shareholder (member) salaries.
+Reasonable is defined by your industry and in line with your company revenue.
 A salary that is either too low OR too high may trigger a tax audit.

 Properly classify the help you hire as independent contractors or employees.
 If you aren’t sure how to classify your workers, talk to your attorney.
 Because it is very important to understand the requirements to classify a worker as an independent contractor.
 If you misclassify a worker, you will pay all the federal/state/local taxes that should have been withheld plus interest and penalties!